Admissions

 How does City help students with special educational needs or special circumstances when they take their assessment?

 If a candidate has any form of special educational need, they can be considered for extra time or other access arrangements.
-We will need to receive a recommendation from a student’s school SENDCo or equivalent specialist teacher.
-Alternatively, parents can provide City with a recent educational psychologist’s report dated within two years.
-Please note, we strictly adhere to the JCQ (Joint Council for Qualifications) guidelines when awarding candidates with access arrangements and therefore even if a student has an educational psychologist’s report, it does not automatically qualify them for extra time.
-Reports of this nature need to reach us several weeks before the entrance exam date and can either be submitted with the registration or will be requested nearer to exam time.
+We will need a recent educational psychologist’s report and /or a recommendation from a pupil’s school SENDCo or equivalent specialist teacher.
+These supporting documents should be submitted with the registration.
+Please note we strictly adhere to the JCQ (Joint Council for Qualifications) guidelines when awarding candidates with access arrangements and therefore, even if a pupil has an educational psychologist’s report, it does not automatically qualify them for extra time.

 We also appreciate that other circumstances can affect performance on the day.
 It is crucial that you make us aware of any of the following in the pre-assessment form you will be asked to complete after registration, so that we can take these into account: